Customized tours are the best way to explore McPherson, Kansas.

-Discover the passion of McPherson by viewing stained glass windows, walking the historical district or riding a tram through the Kansas prairie.
+Discover community passions when viewing stained glass windows, walking through the historical district or riding a tram through the Kansas prairie.

 Historical Walking or Driving Tour